nprapps/dailygraphics/README.md

 Connecting to a Google Spreadsheet
 ----------------------------------

-(Note: this section describes usage of NPR's copytext rig for syncing text from a Google Spreadsheet.
-This is optional and you don't need to use it in order to use dailygraphics.)
+This section describes usage of NPR's copytext rig for syncing text from a Google Spreadsheet.

-I order to use the Google Spreadsheet syncing you will need to have environment variables set for ``APPS_GOOGLE_EMAIL`` and ``APPS_GOOGLE_PASS``.
+In order to use the Google Spreadsheet syncing you will need to have environment variables set for ``APPS_GOOGLE_EMAIL`` and ``APPS_GOOGLE_PASS``.
 If you use bash you might add these to ``~/.bash_profile``.

 New graphics by default point to the main [app-template](https://github.com/nprapps/app-template)'s copy spreadsheet template.
 If you want to use this spreadsheet template as the basis for your project, make a copy of it first.